Genzano di Lucania history

 But let us tell the story as we see it; we could only imagine that the people of those times had an exaggerated benevolent fantasy for this Queen, because of the good turn she gave to the folks of the new Genzano of those days; since one can say that she was the real founder of the new Genzano, because she financially built the first monastery and a church in Genzano called ‘L’Annunziata’ together with a rich monastery for the order of ‘The Sacred Nuns’ which has lasted up to 1905 the early part of the twentieth century.
 (Nowadays the church and the monastery have been restored for heritage values) But as it happened in those times, the building of the church and the monastery brought a change of life to those people that were still living in the caves of the chasm and in the fields, because; after that church building they really started to build more houses nearby their church and monastery, and slowly Genzano became a real town.

 The reason why most of them left the caves and came to live into town is not clear; but it is said that the reason why they left the houses in the fields around the castle of Monteserico, it was because there was malaria associated with this sort of living.
-Of course there are other reasons to leave the caves and the houses in the fields, one it could have been for reasons of safety, or perhaps they had become too many and so had overgrown the caves.
+Of course, there are other reasons to leave the caves and the houses in the fields, one it could have been for reasons of safety, the other because they had become too many, and so had overgrown the caves.